SaltyMold/C-App-Guide-for-Numworks/README.md

     <img alt="Written In" src="https://img.shields.io/badge/Written%20In-C-yellow?style=flat-square">
 </p>

-_This repo is a Guide to help you to Create a C App for the Numworks Calculator.
-You can also follow my YouTube video for additional guidance._
+_This repo is a Guide to help you to Create a C App for the Numworks Calculator._

 ## ⚙️ Download requirements